jlvandenhout/iota-streams-experience/examples/notifications/README.md

 In this step, we use Cargo to create a new project and list the dependencies.
 We will create a library project as a base for our Author and Subscriber binaries, which we will create later.

 1. Use Cargo to create a new library project.
-You can replace `notifications` with your own project name if we want.
+You can replace `notifications` with your own project name if you want.

     ```bash
     cargo new --lib notifications